Edna-cyber/monet_generator/README.md

 One possible implementation is a web app that allows user to upload a photo and outputs the monet-style painting of that photo.
 To achieve this, there are several steps:
-1. Create a python script that corresponds to the notebook and has the
+1. Create a python script that corresponds to the notebook and involves the saved checkpoint path
+2. Backend implementation that triggers running the python script after the user uploads a photo
+3. Slight modification to the **visualization** part and connect to the web app to display the output image